Ercanar/bachelor-thesis/Thesis.typ

 After introducing a separate control program written in C, it was made possible to save the state of a running model, as well as loading that state as the initial state of a new run.

-The code of this thesis is stored in a private GitHub repository.
+The code of this thesis is stored in a private GitHub repository due to licensing concerns.
 If you would like access to the code, send me an email at
-#link("mailto:hanneswendt22@gmail.com") contaning your GitHub account name.
+#link("mailto:hanneswendt22@gmail.com") containing your GitHub account name.

 == Experiments